 Allowing a fiddler to partially dry out means air can reach its roots.
 Plants need air and water on their roots to survive.
 Testing soil before watering also makes sure its roots don’t rot in a consistently moist potting mix.

-In its tropical rainforest habitat a fiddler is often drenched in humidity.
+In its tropical rainforest habitat, a fiddler is often drenched in humidity.
 To replicate this, mist its amazing leaves every few days.
-Not only does this up humidity levels it helps keep foliage dust free so it can photosynthesize efficiently and grow taller.
+Not only does this increase humidity levels, but it also helps keep foliage dust-free so it can photosynthesize efficiently and grow taller.

 Rotate the plant a quarter turn each week to ensure even light distribution to all the foliage because this prevents lean and one-sided bushy growth.